Holy Sites in the West Bank

 Sites in the West Bank Holy for All 3 Faiths:

 - Rachel's Tomb - For Jews, this is the ‘Kever Rachel’ and for Muslims, it is the Bilal bin Rahab mosque.
 It is located in the north of Bethlehem and is generally considered to be her resting place.
 The earliest recording of this comes from the 4th century, from the Bordeaux Pilgrim.
-When Moses Montefiore, a Jewish philanthropist, renovated the site in the mid 19th century, he obtained keys for Jews but also built an antechamber for Muslims to pray.
-The site is the third holiest in Israel for Jews and because of its location in the West Bank remains a contentious site and is often closed.
+When Moses Montefiore, a Jewish philanthropist, renovated the site in the mid-19th century, he obtained keys for Jews but also built an antechamber for Muslims to pray.
+The site is the third holiest in Israel for Jews and because of its location in the West Bank remains a contentious site and is often closed; for more details, check out our updated guide for travelling from Jerusalem to Bethlehem,

 - Tomb of Samuel - Known both as Nebi Samuel or Bebi Samwil, this is considered to be the traditional burial site of Samuel, a prophet both for Jews and Muslims.
 It sits on a high heel, 900 meters above sea level, close to the Israeli settlement of Givat Zeev and the Palestinian village of Beit Hanina.
 Archaeological excavations were carried out there between 1992 and 2003 although conclusions as to the area’s importance are still disputed.